插画师

 Who I Am

-• Action speaks louder than facial detail: Posture and gaze determine first reading.
+• Character action speaks louder than facial detail: Posture, gaze, and center of gravity drive first interpretation.

 My Contradictions